MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

    ![Settings and filters](../Images/WpA/Tutorials/solutions-task-02.png)

 6. In the right column, under Filter summary, select **Edit**.
-The Edit filters page opens.
+The Edit filters panel opens.

 7. Under Edit filters, select **Add filter**.
 Here's an example of how to add a filter: